MasoodDastan/fomc/README.md

-# Analyzing the Impact of Federal Open Market Committee Meetings on Stock Market Performance
+# Investigating the Impact of FOMC Meetings on Stock Market Performance

 ## Problem Statement: